Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 - A distributed report configured to be emailed regularly that includes backup failure data (Job Activity, Job Trends, Backup Failure, Backup Failure: Consecutive Days, Backup Failure: Consecutive Attempts).

-- How to improve your score on this measure: set up one of the above notification types to alert you when a backup fails.
+- How to improve your score on this measure: set up one of the above notification types to alert you when a backup fails for connections in each/all Organizations.

 5 - Standard Backup Activity Notification Email